seanslma/maki/Python/Conda/Repo.md

 # Repo

-## create a conda repo
+How create a conda repo: Use `Flask` to create a basic web app with api functions.

+## web api
-- post: upload conda package
+- post: upload a conda package
-- move: move conda package
+- post: move a conda package
-- delete: delete conda package
+- delete: delete a conda package

 ## config.json
 setup conda channels